piotrek-szczygiel/tip-traffic-monitoring/exercises/traffic_monitoring/README.md

 ```

 We define counter of size 1024, to match the size of our `ipv4_lpm` table.
-Specifing `CounterType` as `packets_and_bytes` means we will be counting both packets and their size.
+Specifying `CounterType` as `packets_and_bytes` means we will be counting both packets and their size.

 ### Exercise 2 - counting the packets in `traffic_monitoring.p4`